MicrosoftDocs/learn/learn-pr/student-evangelism/health-bot-basic-bot/includes/4-bonus-conversational-elements.md

 You can define data connections at two levels:

-- **Connection-level configuration**: These configuration details set the baseline for the data connection.
+- **Connection-level configuration**: Configuration details that set the baseline for the data connection.
 They're included in all the calls to the connection endpoints.
 - **Step-level configuration**: This configuration can extend or override the connection-level details.
 They're used at specific scenario steps and don't apply to every call made to the connection.

 ### Skill